codevergehq/exercise-coffee-explorer/README.md

 > [!NOTE]
 > Focus on functionality first.
 Styling can come later once the core features are working.

+You can find our finished demo live at [Coffee Explorer](https://coffee-explorer.codewith.codeverge.de/) to get a sense of what we're aiming for and get inspired for your own implementation.

 Before you begin with the tasks, create a new `routes` folder in your project.
 This is where your route components will live.